Giovanni Guidi Quartet feat. Andy Sheppard

 JOAO LOBO – drums

-João Lobo is a very active drummer in the European musical scene, having played in some of the most important jazz venues with musicians such as Enrico Rava, Carlos Bica, Alexandra Grimal, Giovanni Guidi, and recording for record labels such as CamJazz and Clean Feed.
-He started playing drums at the age of 12 and began his formal education at the Hot Clube de Portugal Jazz School in Lisbon.
-In 2001 he moved to The Netherlands where he got a Bachelor Degree in jazz-percussion in 2006 and met a lot of musicians with which he still colaborates.
+João Lobo is a very active drummer on the European music scene.
+He has played in some of the most important jazz venues with musicians such as Enrico Rava, Carlos Bica, Alexandra Grimal and Giovanni Guidi and recorded for record labels such as CamJazz and Clean Feed.
+He started playing drums at the age of 12 and began his formal training at the Hot Clube de Portugal jazz school in Lisbon.
+In 2001 he moved to the Netherlands where he earned a bachelor’s degree in jazz percussion in 2006 and met many musicians with whom he still works.

-Despite his short career, João Lobo has already performed with some big names of the European and American jazz scene such as Roswell Rudd, Gianluca Petrella, Julian Arguelles, Nelson Veras, John Hebert and Michael Attias.
+Despite his short career, João Lobo has performed with some big names in European and American jazz, including Roswell Rudd, Gianluca Petrella, Julian Arguelles, Nelson Veras, John Hebert and Michael Attias.